15 Secret Ways We Save Money on Flights

 When you’re flying a long distance, pay attention to where your layovers are.
 It might be cheaper to book the legs separately.

-For instance, this is a route we fly often: Minneapolis to Bangkok
+For instance, this is a route we’ve flown often: Minneapolis to Bangkok

 Also, be sure you read up on both airlines’ baggage fees.
 If they both have fees, you will have to pay twice, and this might add up.

 When booking a flight, look up the prices separately for one-way and round trip.
 Sometimes one option is much cheaper.
-Many of the mistake fare flights are round trip because there are more complicated and airlines screw up on the final cost.
+Many of the “mistake fares” are round trip because they are more complicated and airlines screw up on the final cost.

-But one ways can be a good deal too.
+But one-way flights can be a good deal too.
 For example, if a red-eye route is flying from Chicago to New York because it needs to fly out early in the morning, the flight can be a lot cheaper.
 An empty plane costs a lot of money so airlines make it enticing to purchase.

 Final Thoughts: Consider if saving money is worth it